By: Jeremy Neisser

 - LETHMIK Sport Running and Protection Cap - Ideal option for buyers on a budget

-- Headsweats Race Hat - great for adjustability
+- Headsweats Race Hat - great for adjustability, bright colors & adjustable straps

 There you have it.
-A complete guide with the 7 benefits of running with a hat on.
+A complete guide with the 7 reasons why you should go running with a hat on.
 As you can see, hats aren’t just a sunshade that you can ditch when the sun goes down.

 Instead, a runner’s hat is a critical part of your running gear that has a huge impact on your performance while running, especially in longer runs.